odd-tough/learning_code/README.md

 enter your crush's name:Junkook

 #output
-love percentage between this names comment on the percentage
+love percentage between this names and comment on the percentage